 Since 2006, this Canadian-hosted site has been building up an online library of public domain music scores on the wiki principle of community contributions.
 Hundreds of thousands of works, by thousands of composers, are now available here and free to download.
 The only real restriction on the site is copyright law: the works of composers who died less than 50 years ago are still under copyright in Canada and therefore cannot be published here (in the EU, the copyright period is 70 years).
 This isn't the place to go for the latest scholarly editions, but as a means of getting instant access to a vast wealth of music, it's hard to beat.

-In many respects this is much more modest than IMSLP – vocal music only, a much more limited selection, and not free to use.
-But because the scores at this site are Sibelius files rather than PDF scans, they offer the huge advantage of being transposable.
-For a very modest £1.40 per song, you can use this site to download any song from their collection, transposed into any key you like – invaluable if none of the published keys are quite right for you.
-Regular users might want to consider taking out a subscription (also very reasonably priced).
+In many respects this is much more modest than IMSLP – vocal music only, a more focussed selection, and not free to use.
+But because the scores at this site are Sibelius files rather than scans of printed scores, they offer the huge advantage of being transposable.
+For around $2.50 per song, you can purchase access to digital and PDF versions of any song from their collection, with the option to transpose into any key you like – invaluable if none of the published keys are quite right for you.
+Unfortunately Schubertline no longer offer an annual subscription, but purchases of individual scores/songs are still good value.

 The Italian Madrigal Resource Center

 Martin Morrell's site presents his own editions of madrigals by dozens of Italian Renaissance composers.
 The scores are free, though you need to go through a simple registration process to access them